datagistips/MapFailbruaryChallenge/README.md

 - [x] Select official hashtag (#30DayMapFailChallenge or #MapFailbruaryChallenge or #FailbruaryMapChallenge) => #MapFailbruaryChallenge

 ### 17th October : Selection
-- [ ] Run a poll (Google Form) to select the worst ideas
+- [x] Run a poll (Google Form) to select the worst ideas

 ### November : #30DayMapChallenge
 Participate to the #30DayMapChallenge if you're a good cartographer.
 Otherwise, wait for Febreary's challenge.

 ### End of December
+- [x] Poll closing.
-- [ ] Poll closing.
-Definite list of 28 categories.
+- [ ] Analyze the result and select the 28 categories.
+Check [the data](../data) and [the notebook](../notebooks)
+- [ ] Communication on the poll results 1/2 (Kate)

 Christmas time, lots of chocolates, ThanksGiving

 ### January
-xJanuary All the energy is concentrated on digestion, none for the neurons.
+All the energy is concentrated on digestion, none for the neurons.
 Perfect moment to mentally prepare a stupid challenge.

-- [ ] Communication
+- [ ] Communication on the poll results 2/2 (Kate)

 ### 🌩️ February : Launch
 - [ ] Launch the challenge on twitter